 The park is divided into different sections with the cutest names: Healing Forest, Colourful Hill, and Hill of the Soft Breeze which is some of my favorites!
 The cuteness level of Hanakoen goes one stage further though, by playing the most relaxing xylophone music everywhere.

 If you have ever seen the famous Ghibli film “Spirited Away”, you may recall a scene with the main character, Chihiro, shuffling sideways through two walls of beautifully animated flowers.
 Well, that is what this Kuju Hanakoen reminded me of – but better.

-Some of the single species areas include: Lavender Fields (early-June to mid-July), Poppy Fields (late-April to late-May), Sunflower Garden (late-July to early-August).
+Some of the single species areas include Lavender Fields (early-June to mid-July), Poppy Fields (late-April to late-May), and Sunflower Garden (late-July to early-August).
 I was quite disappointed to have missed the end of the Lavender bloom.
 If there is a certain species you’d like to see, be sure to correspond your visit with the flowering schedule!